kikegb/ReservaTuSala-back/README.md

 # ReservaTuSala-Back

 ## Introduction
 In this repository we have the backend of ReservaTuSala, a web application for managing meeting room reservations.
 The project has been developed with Java Spring Boot and works with a PostgreSQL database in a Docker container.
+The frontend of the project is available in [this repository](https://github.com/kikegb/ReservaTuSala-front).

 ## Getting Started